 - The duty of care was breached in an act of negligence

-- The at-fault party breaking this duty of care led to the injuries
+- The at-fault party breaching this duty of care led to the injuries

-- These injuries caused the claimant damages, either physically, economically, or both – such as serious bodily harm or medical bills
+- These injuries caused damages, either physically, economically, or both – such as serious bodily harm or medical bills

 The Reasons Why a Delivery Company is often Liable

-The average huge corporate delivery company operates many shady practices that place the road users of Texas at risk.
-Thankfully, this also makes them easy to find liable for an accident involving their delivery driver.
+The average corporate delivery company undertakes many shady practices that put the Texas drivers at risk.
+This also makes them easy to be found liable for an accident involving their delivery driver.

-Common ways a company may contribute to the likelihood of an accident include:
+Ways a company may contribute to an accident include:

-- Overworking staff with unreasonable or illegal schedules
+- Overworking drivers with unreasonable or illegal schedules

 - Cutting corners on necessary safety regulations, route planning, vehicle maintenance, or other regulated areas of risk reduction